 How would you describe an apple?
 It’s round and red (sometimes green), sweet and crisp – they’re all more or less the same.
 This presents a unique challenge for apple sellers.
 How do you make your apples stand out?

 One way is through clever marketing and and the words that you choose to use to talk about your product, brand or service.
 Brands use Relative Insight for competitor benchmarking.
 Product comparison analysis – or analyzing messaging and tone of voice in comparison to competitors allows them to identify and craft descriptions that stand out from the rest.

-For this product comparison analysis, we gathered a sample of product descriptions from four grocery chains in the US and UK – Target, Trader Joe’s, Walmart and Tesco.
+For this product comparison analysis, we gathered a sample of product descriptions from four grocery chains in the US and UK – Target, Trader Joe’s, Walmart and Tesco – to find out how to write a product description that stands out.
 These products included universal, non-branded foods like fresh produce and meats.

 Relative Insight compares any two or more textual data sets to discover the topics, words, phrases, grammar and emotion unique to each.
 It’s important to know your competition in business.
 This form of product comparison analysis will help us see how these four grocery brands distinguish themselves using words – and provide the framework on how to write a product description that beats the competition.